 After fourteen hours straight Luke decided he'd had enough for the day and quickly cleared his desk of all the records and documents in preparation to head home.

 Luke secured his case files away and made his way out of the building, leaving only the cleaning staff behind.
 With hands buried deep into his pockets he stood momentarily on the street before he opted to head to nearby Barnaby’s Bar for a well-earned night cap or three.

 The fresh air from the short stroll failed to distract Luke from his troubled thoughts and worries, but he arrived at Barnaby’s with a hard earned thirst.

 The affable barman, Benny stood at the door end of the bar polishing glasses when Luke arrived.
 He greeted Luke when he entered.

 ‘Hey…Here he is…’ Benny said shifting his focus towards Luke entering from the street.
 ‘How are you this evening Detective?’
-Benny asked in a manner that sounded like he was genuinely interested, rather than offering a standard banal greeting.
+Benny asked in a manner that sounded genuinely interested, rather than offering a standard banal greeting.

 Typical of a cop, Luke scanned the bar patronage as he entered, assessing the clientele in attendance.
 The bar was unusually quiet, although it was getting late.

 ‘I’m hanging in there Benny…’ Luke said.
 ‘A little thirsty…but I’m still hanging in there.’

 ’Now thirsty I can help you with Detective,’ Benny said, punctuating his comment with a finger point.
 He smiled his trademark grin that illuminated his entire face.
 ‘Hey you missed everyone earlier tonight…’ Benny said as set up a glass and collected a bottle from the back of the bar.
 ‘I think they’ve all gone by now,’ he said with a quick check towards the rear of the room.
-'There were quite a few of ’em in earlier,’ he said as he poured Luke a shot of his preferred poison – a Jack Daniels straight up.
+'There were quite a few of ’em in earlier,’ he said as he poured Luke a shot of his preferred poison – Jack Daniels straight up.